ShruDhoke/Assigment/Auditing_hardware/README.md

 1).
-Copy and paste the hardware_audit.sh File
+Open the VI editor and Copy Paste the clean_audit.sh File

 2).
-Run Below command
+Run the below Command to execute the output
  ```
  sh hardware_audit.sh  or ./hardware_audit.sh
 ```
-This script fetches basic hardware specifications such as server uptime, CPU information, memory information, disk information, and network information.
+This script fetches basic hardware specifications such as server uptime, CPU, memory, disk, and network information.
 It's a basic script that doesn't include auditing or highlighting mismatches.